 Though we were already going through a remodel, installation was a considerable expense given the number of people it took to successfully get it through the door, placed in the kitchen at the proper height and properly leveled.

-Our Lacanche before our marble to ensure the marble would not be damaged, but that made adjusting the height a little tricky.
+Our Lacanche was installed before our marble to ensure the marble would not be damaged, but that made adjusting the height a little tricky.
 It’s about 1/4 higher than our counters, but I didn’t want to go through the additional expense to have it disconnected and reconnected and before we knew it, the backsplash was in and we were committed.

 While we had a lot of confidence in our team, they had never installed a Lacanche before and there was a learning curve, even with the abundance of documents shared from the Lacanche team.

-I wish there was a bit more support on this end or local installers they could confidently recommend.
+To be honest, I wish there was a bit more support on this end or local installers they could confidently recommend.
 It is my understanding that they do now have more installers/service nationwide, however when ours needed repairs, they sent someone from Florida.

-What I Love About Our Lacanche Range
+What I Love About this French Range

 Plain and simple – the style.
 The brass knobs and burners make my heart sing.
 The grates are easy to remove to clean the cooktop and the ovens are easy to clean as well.
 The unlacquered brass ages beautifully.